-You can escape to the tropics, just minutes from central campus.
-At the U-M Matthaei Botanical Gardens Conservatory, you can take off your coat and enjoy the warm, steamy air and lush vegetation for a mini-vacation, and it's free for Michigan students!
+You can escape to the tropics, just minutes from central campus, at the U-M Matthaei Botanical Gardens Conservatory, Take off your coat and enjoy the warm, steamy air and lush vegetation for a mini-vacation, and it's free for U-M students!

 Or visit the U-M Health System Cardiovascular Center's indoor healing garden, where waterfalls burble among lush plants year-round.